divio/divio-cloud-docs/background/project-creation-options.rst

 Each Divio project is based on a combination of *Stack*, *Additional components* and *Additional Boilerplate*.

-Any application that is suited to being run in Docker can be run on Divio and build up using the default *Build your own* option as a starting point.
+Any application that is suited to being run in Docker can be run on Divio and built up using the default *Build your own* option as a starting point.

-We also provide some optional ready-to-go definitions for a quick start.
-For example:

-* **Stack**: *Aldryn Python*
-* **Additional components**: *django CMS*
-* **Additional Boilerplate**: *HTML5*

-It's important to understand that these pre-built project templates are simply there to provide you with a quick way to get started with a particular stack.
-They don't prevent you from adding other components; for example, you might decide to :ref:`add Sass CSS compilation using Node to a project that doesn't already include Node <configure-sass>`.

 ..
 Do not change this reference!